Australia and Oceania Ecotourism

 - Daintree Rainforest (Australia) – Explore the world’s oldest rainforest and learn from Aboriginal guides.
 They offer invaluable cultural and ecological insights

 - Tongariro National Park (New Zealand) – Hike sacred volcanoes in this dual UNESCO World Heritage Site.
-Tongariro is known for its natural and cultural significance to M?ori.
+Tongariro is known for its natural and cultural significance to Maori.

 - Great Astrolabe Reef (Fiji) – Dive among pristine corals with eco-certified dive operators.
 They follow sustainable practices and contribute to reef monitoring.
 Diving with them helps fund conservation initiatives and support local marine conservation.
 You can also Participate in reef cleanups.

-- Volcano hikes in Vanuatu or Papua New Guinea – Witness volcanoes in action (e.g., Mount Yasur in Tanna, Vanuatu; Mount Tavurvur near Rabaul).
+- Volcano hikes in Vanuatu or Papua New Guinea – Witness volcanoes in action, such as Mount Yasur in Tanna, Vanuatu, or Mount Tavurvur near Rabaul, Papua New Guinea.

 - Birdwatching in Papua New Guinea or the Solomon Islands – Spot rare birds of paradise and endemic species.